 The concept of spirituality derives from “spiritual,” meaning vitality or breath of life.
 Like an electric charge, our soul awakens when we’re connected to that force.
 The more we’re aligned to it, the stronger and more alive in our soul.
 We tap into this power each time we express ourselves authentically.

 Consider spiritual concepts, such as faith, surrender, truth, compassion, and love.
-As we practice these principals in our relationships, they have a synergistic effect, reinforcing one another and strengthening us.
+As we practice these principles in our relationships, they have a synergistic effect, reinforcing one another and strengthening us.

 1. Faith and Surrender